-By completing these steps, the distribution of births according to the age group of the mothers, for the 2017 and 2018 was determined (Tables B1 and B2 in the Statistical annex).
+By completing these steps, the distribution of births by mothers' age-groups, for the 2017 and 2018 was determined (Tables B1 and B2 in the Statistical annex).
 Egypt population projections (2017-2052)6 provided the population numbers by age and sex for the two years.
-The population estimates by age group were used according to the medium hypothesis for 2017 and 2018 (Table B4 in the Statistical Appendix) to obtain the number of women in the reproductive age groups for these years (Tables B5 and B6) to calculate the detailed age-specific fertility rates and the total fertility rate, that reflect fertility levels more accurately.
+The population estimates by age group were used according to the medium assumptions for 2017 and 2018 (Table B4 in the Statistical Appendix) to obtain the number of women in the reproductive age groups for these years (Tables B5 and B6) to calculate the detailed age-specific fertility rates and the total fertility rate, that reflect fertility levels more accurately.